 10. Only fight Raid Battles you can win

 This might sound like a cowardly approach, but there's little point in pitching your 86CP Squirtle against a 50000CP Kyroge.
-If you don't have enough powerful Pokemon of your own or a teams of friends to battle with, then you'll lose and just have to revive your Pokemon and treat them with Potions.
+If you don't have enough powerful Pokemon of your own or a team of friends to battle with, then you'll lose and just have to revive your Pokemon and treat them with Potions.

 So, check the power of the Pokemon in the Raid Battle before you start.